oh, hi!

 When I read a blog, I want to know what the author looks like – plain and simple.
 While most bloggers do have at least one photo of themselves somewhere on their blog, I personally think that self-photos should be taken a step further.
 I know that some bloggers don’t do so because of privacy issues, and I can’t argue with that.
 What I can argue with, though, is this idea that posting photos of oneself is somehow selfish or narcissistic.
 Here’s the thing, people: having a blog in itself is a decision that each and every blogger makes to put his or herself out there.
 How is sharing one’s voice each and every day not narcissistic but posting photos of yourself is?
 So do your readers a favor and show your stunning (or sometimes not-so-stunning) self!

+Which of these five do you agree/disagree with?
 As a reader, what’s the #1 thing you look for in a blog?